Haslingden Canal: History

 At this point, the Haslingden Canal was proposed, as an additional link between the Manchester Bolton & Bury Canal at Bury and the Leeds and Liverpool at Church, near Accrington.
 Engineers from both canals had decided it was feasible, and William Bennet had worked on the detailed design.
 It would be 13 mi long, and have to rise by 400 ft to reach the summit at Haslingden, which was an expanding manufacturing centre.
-An Act of Parliament was obtained by the promoters in April 1794, which failed to mention a junction with the Leeds and Liverpool Canal, even the Leeds and Liverpool believed there would be one.
+An act of Parliament, the Haslingden Canal Act 1794 (34 Geo.
+3. c.
+77) was obtained by the promoters in April 1794, which failed to mention a junction with the Leeds and Liverpool Canal, even though the Leeds and Liverpool believed there would be one.
 There were severe restrictions on water supply and locks, and if agreement could not be reached with three-quarters of the millers and factories affected, changes in level were to be achieved by "rollers, racks, inclined planes, or any other works, engines or machinery, as a substitute for locks."
 The company had powers to raise £47,000 by issuing shares, and an additional £40,000 if required, either by issuing more shares or by mortgaging the tolls.

 There was an attempt in July 1794 to engage millowners in a discussion about how alternatives to locks might work, but the project appears to have faded away after that.
 In 1797, the company was wound up, and the Red Moss scheme was also abandoned at the same time.
 Hadfield and Biddle have suggested that the scheme might have been a political move, rather than a genuine proposal.
 In 1805, the Leeds and Liverpool decided to press ahead with the line to Red Moss, but reported that the Manchester Bolton & Bury were no longer ready to do so, although that company kept no record of the event.
 In 1810, common sense prevailed, and the Leeds and Liverpool agreed to share the southern end of the Lancaster Canal between Johnson's Hillock and Kirkless, near Wigan.
 Concessions on tolls agreed between the companies meant that a link to the Manchester Bolton & Bury was unlikely to be built.